redhat-best-practices-for-k8s/test-network-function/README.md

 * If the above is not present, the k8s.v1.cni.cncf.io/networks-status annotation is checked and the "interface" from the first entry found with "default"=true is used.
 This annotation is automatically managed in OpenShift but may not be present in K8s.

 The label test-network-function.com/skip_connectivity_tests excludes pods from connectivity tests.
 The label value is not important, only its presence.
+The label test-network-function.com/skip_multus_connectivity_tests excludes pods from Multus connectivity tests only.
+The label value is not important, only its presence.
+Note: if both labels are present the test-network-function.com/skip_connectivity_tests takes precedence.

 #### operators